loralee90/bounce/README.md

 ## How to Play

 Press the left and right arrow keys to move the paddle and juggle balls.
 Pick up bonus items along the way to either double your score or add a life.
-You start off with three lives and lose a life each time you let a ball drop.
-The goal is to juggle as many balls and score as many points as possible.
+Try to keep the game going for as long as possible and see how high you can score!

 ## Features